 If the print sample is skewed as shown in the figure

--> Look at the fuser unit from the paper output direction and press the right side of the fuser unit in toward the interior of the Printer.
+-> Look at the fuser unit from the paper output direction and press the right side in towards the interior of the Printer.
 Then turn the alignment calibration screw to the right.

 Paper output direction